Germany national football team records and statistics: Youngest goalscorers

-Ten goalscorers were younger than 20.
+Eleven goalscorers were younger than 20.
 Lukas Podolski is the youngest player to score two goals in one match, doing so in his eighth match.
 By contrast, Fritz Walter was the youngest player to score three goals, doing so in his first international match.
-Jamal Musiala is the youngest competitive goalscorer as well as the youngest player to score his first goal in a competitive fixture, doing so at the age of 18 years and 227 days in a 2022 FIFA World Cup qualifier against North Macedonia; all of the other nine youngest goalscorers scored in friendly matches.
+Jamal Musiala is the youngest competitive goalscorer as well as the youngest player to score his first goal in a competitive fixture, doing so at the age of 18 years and 227 days in a 2022 FIFA World Cup qualifier against North Macedonia; eight of the other nine youngest goalscorers scored in friendly matches.

 The following table lists the ten youngest goalscorers.

 Oldest goalscorers

 Seventeen players were over the age of 33 when they scored their last goal, including record goalscorer Miroslav Klose, who also scored the most goals after his 30th birthday.
 His precursor Gerd Müller scored his last of 68 international goals aged 28 years and 246 days, making him the player with the most goals before his 30th birthday.
 Klose was 35 years and 362 days old when he scored 69th international goal, the one which saw him replace Müller as the record scorer.

 The following table lists the ten oldest goalscorers.